March 13, 2019

 Unlike other cancers, early pancreatic cancers often do not cause any signs or symptoms, making it hard to diagnose in the early stages.
 By the time a patient notices symptoms, the cancer has likely grown large and possibly spread.
 Early tumors can’t be seen or felt by health care providers during routine exams.

-About half of the patients are already in the final stage of the disease when they are diagnosed, says Ronald Matteotti, M.D., medical director of the Hepatobiliary and Pancreas Program at Hackensack Meridian Health Cancer Care of Monmouth and Ocean counties.
+About half of the patients are already in the final stage of the disease when they are diagnosed, says Rosario Ligresti, M.D., FASGE, chief of Gastroenterology and director of the Pancreas Center at the John Theurer Cancer Center at Hackensack University Medical Center,

 Screening for pancreatic cancer is a challenge due to the lack of symptoms.
 A patient may go for routine bloodwork and have results that come back abnormally.
-A good general practitioner can connect the dots with risk factors, and then would refer the patient to an oncologist, Matteotti says.
+A good general practitioner can connect the dots with risk factors, and then would refer the patient to an oncologist, Dr. Ligresti says.

 From there, he or she would have a cat scan to diagnose the disease.

 About 1.6 percent of Americans will be diagnosed with pancreatic cancer in their lifetimes, the National Cancer Institute reports.
 More than 55,000 new cases were diagnosed last year, they report.